 This option is deselected by default.

-The spatial data option enables you to choose a format for handling the data as text.
+The spatial data option (see the figure that follows) enables you to choose a format for handling the data as text.
 Use the drop-down list to select a format to apply:

 Well-Known Text (default)